react-pageloom/react-pageloom/README.md

 - Component-based: Create layouts using various building blocks like `HeaderLogo`, `PageBlock`, `PageHeader`, `PageWrapper`, and `Container`.
 - Smooth navigation: Integrated with `react-scroll` for an effortless scrolling experience.
 - Scroll locking: Automatically focus on one block at a time while scrolling.
-- Dynamic navigation bar: Updates based on the currently active block.
+- Dynamic navigation bar: Navigation is automatically updated based on the currently active block and block components.
 - Customization: Each component supports the `sx` prop for easy styling and has custom classes that you can style with CSS.
+For all the classes check the documentation page.

 ## Components

+- `PageWrapper`: The outermost wrapper for your page.
+- `PageHeader`: A special block that sits at the top of your page.
+Think of it as a Hero Page.
 - `HeaderLogo`: Add to `PageHeader` to update the Logo for navbar.
 - `PageBlock`: Use it to create distinct sections on your page.
-- `PageHeader`: A special block that sits at the top of your page.
+Each block occupies at least the height of your viewport.
-- `PageWrapper`: The outermost wrapper for your page.
 - `Container`: An optional component that can be used inside blocks for centering content and maintaining a fixed width.

-## Example

-You can see an example of a web page created using React PageLoom at [TBD](#).

 ## Contributing